-As a small business owner or HR manager, you need to be aware of numerous tax forms and compliance regulations.
-These annual and quarterly reports are essential for keeping your organization compliant.
+As a small business owner or HR manager, you need to be aware of the tax forms you need to file and the compliance regulations you need to abide by.
+There are numerous annual and quarterly reports that are essential for keeping your organization compliant.
 Federal Tax Form 941 is no exception.

 What is IRS Form 941?